gw-odw/odw-2019/setup.md

 # Software Setup

+All tutorials are Python-based Jupyter notebooks.
+The instructions below explain how to install the necessary Python packages depending on the type of platform.
+The tutorial 2.6 on gravitational-wave skymap also requires the installation of the Aladin GUI ; installation instructions are provided at the bottom of this page for all platforms.

 ## Option 1: Google co-labs

 <img src='https://www.wispresort.com/uploadedImages/Winter/easy.png' width=20 /> Easy (No software installation; Works for any OS)